- Purchase the complete Expat Arrivals Qatar Guide (PDF)

 New and used cars in Qatar

 Prices of new cars are not nearly as inflated as the prices of other imported items in Qatar.
 Asian brands such as Toyota, Honda and Nissan are economical, and getting spare parts for these makes is easy.
-Luxury brands such as Mercedes and BMW are available too but are more expensive.
+Luxury brands such as Mercedes and BMW are available too, but are more expensive.
 Used cars are, of course, more affordable.

-New cars come with a dealer warranty and will be in mint condition but will be much more expensive.
+New cars come with a dealer warranty and will be in mint condition, but will be much more expensive.
 Given the high turnover rate of expats in Qatar, there are great deals on used cars and paying the high prices of new cars can be unnecessary.
-That said, used cars often come with mysterious histories, and a good rule of thumb is to look for vehicles formerly owned by female expats, who tend to be gentler than the average Qatari teenage boy, for example.
+That said, used cars often come with histories of accidents, so it’s useful to ensure the car is certified by an accredited company.

 Process of buying a car in Qatar